nkdAgility/azure-devops-variable-tools/README.md

 # Azure DevOps Variable Tools

-Azure DevOps Variable Tools is an extesnion for Azure Pipleines Build and Azure Pipleines Release that help you make use of your Build variables in your Release workflows.
+Azure DevOps Variable Tools is an extension for Azure Pipleines Build and Azure Pipleines Release that help you make use of your Build variables in your Release workflows.

 Get the [Azure DevOps Variable Tools](https://marketplace.visualstudio.com/items?itemName=nkdagility.variablehydration) extensions for Azure DevOps Services from the Marketplace.